Jeanette Winterson

-Early life
+Early life and education

 Winterson was born in Manchester and adopted by Constance and John William Winterson on 21 January 1960.
 She grew up in Accrington, Lancashire, and was raised in the Elim Pentecostal Church.
 She was raised to become a Pentecostal Christian missionary, and she began evangelising and writing sermons at the age of six.

 By the age of 16, Winterson had come out as a lesbian and left home.
-She soon after attended Accrington and Rossendale College, and supported herself at a variety of odd jobs while studying English at the University of Oxford.
+Soon after, she attended Accrington and Rossendale College.
+From 1978 to 1981, she supported herself doing odd jobs while reading English at St. Catherine's College, Oxford.